 You also have to determine your goals and adjust your strategy accordingly.
 For example, if you want to earn more, you should have more clients or have higher prices.
 You determine what you can handle.

 Final thoughts on how to get bookkeeping clients

-Give this article another read, think about which methods will work best for your business goals, and then when you feel ready, get the ball rolling.
+Give this article another read, think about which methods will work best for your business goals, and then when you feel ready, get the ball rolling and find new clients.
 You can do this!